1955 24 Hours of Le Mans: Entries

-The Maserati team did make it this year – with a pair of their elegant new 3.0L 300Ss, which had already shown promise at Sebring.
+The Maserati team did make it this year – with a pair of their new 3.0L 300Ss, which had already shown promise at Sebring.
 They were run by the team's regular F1 drivers, one shared by Roberto Mieres and Cesare Perdisa, the other by Luigi Musso and endurance racing veteran Luigi "Gino" Valenzano.
 Maserati also ran a smaller A6GCS in the S-2000 class.

 Louis Rosier's privateer Talbot did not make the start, so the large-engined French challenge this year came from Gordini with a 3-litre T24S for F1 drivers Jean Behra and Élie Bayol.
 Like Maserati, they also ran a smaller T20S in the S-2000 class.

 There was great interest for British fans, aside from the Jaguar team.
 In total there were 27 British cars starting, nearly half the field.
 Aston Martin pared back its effort a bit, to just three DB3S (now with disc brakes and an improved 225 bhp 3-litre engine).
 They came with a good driver line-up: Peter Collins and Paul Frère, 1951 winner Peter Walker and Roy Salvadori, and rookies Tony Brooks and John Riseley-Prichard.
 They also persisted with the Lagonda project – the 4.5L V12 being biggest engine in the field.
 This year Reg Parnell was co-driven by Dennis Poore.

 After boycotting the previous year's race, Austin-Healey returned with a single 100S prototype.
 Cooper brought two cars – one a Jaguar-engined T38, the other, a T39, with a Climax engine.
 In the S-2000 class, along with a pair each of Triumph TR2s and Frazer Nash Sebrings, Bristol was back, this time with its 450C open-top variant.
 To save pit-time, the team also pioneered a multi-barrel spanner to remove and re-apply all the wheelnuts together when changing the wheel.
 MG returned after 20 years with the EX.182 prototype – a 1.5L forerunner of the upcoming MGA roadster.
 Colin Chapman, racing with Scotsman Ron Flockhart arrived with his new Lotus 9 sports car – like the other small English firms Kieft, Cooper and Arnott, running the 1100cc Climax engine.

-After a fortuitous class victory in 1954, Porsche arrived in force with a mix of works and (nominally) private entries: four cars in the S-1500 and two in the S-1100 classes.
+After a fortuitous class victory in 1954, Porsche arrived in force with a mix of works and (nominally) private entries: four Porsche 550 spyders in their usual S-1500 class, and two with smaller engines in the S-1100 classes.
 In contrast, after the despair of their 1954 race, OSCA only had a single privateer in the S-1500 class.

 DB of Louis Héry and Georges Trouis.
 It wore #59 and finished 19th overall.